1937-1969 Records - Minor League Affiliate

 Baseball’s transcendent power emanates from its magical storyline, its captivating stars, and its mythical legends.
 So despite the vast excitement created in 1948, the season ending storyline was like a banana split without whipped cream and chocolate, sweet but not memorable.
 Nineteen forty-nine, however, was a different story.
 Inundated with resounding victories and covered with batting titles and sold-out grandstands, the HiToms created a summertime dessert good enough to earn the moniker of “homemade.”

 Seventeen.
-Seventeen years old was Eddie Matthews in 1949 when he strolled into Finch Field’s clubhouse.
-Years away from his induction into the Baseball Hall of Fame, 500th home run, 1957 World Series championship, and appearance on the cover of Sports Illustrated’s inaugural issue, Matthews sauntered into Thomasville as a teenager in street clothes and a man in uniform.
+Seventeen years old was Eddie Mathews in 1949 when he strolled into Finch Field’s clubhouse.
+Years away from his induction into the Baseball Hall of Fame, 500th home run, 1957 World Series championship, and appearance on the cover of Sports Illustrated’s inaugural issue, Mathews sauntered into Thomasville as a teenager in street clothes and a man in uniform.

 Arguably the second most recognizable player ever to don a HiToms uniform was 15-year major league veteran Curt Flood.
 A swift outfielder from Beaumont, TX, Flood later emerged as the first major league ballplayer to challenge Major League Baseball’s ironclad reserve clause.
 Recognized universally by professional ballplayers as free agency’s Joan of Arc, Flood gained nationwide notoriety for his refusal to accept a trade from his beloved St. Louis Cardinals to Philadelphia.
 Unfortunately, this tussle in the court system has saddled Flood’s epitaph with stories of legal battles and holdouts, not his seven gold gloves and career .293 batting average.